Wreck of ancient Roman cargo ship found off the coast near Rome

 The wreck of an ancient Roman cargo ship from more than 2,000 years ago has been found off the coast near Rome, the arts squad of Italy's Carabinieri police said on Friday.

-The ship was located off the port of Civitavecchia, about 50 miles north-west of the Italian capital, on a sandy seabed at a depth of about 160 meters (525 ft), a statement said.
+The ship was located off the port of Civitavecchia, about 80 kilometers (50 miles) north-west of the Italian capital, on a sandy seabed at a depth of about 160 meters (525 ft), a statement said.

 The vessel, estimated to be more than 20 meters long and dating from the 1st or 2nd century BC, was carrying hundreds of amphorae -- a type of ancient Roman jar -- that were mostly found intact.